Paleis op de Meir

 Paleis op de Meir information

-The mid-18th-century Koninklijk Paleis is a palatial building used by Napoleon when he visited Antwerp in 1811 and later by the Belgian royal family.
-The most accessible sections are used as a restaurant and by Chocolate Line whose shop walls maintain some remarkable original murals and whose chocolate 'kitchen' allows visitors to peep in and watch.
-To visit the rest of the building you must join a booked tour.
+This palatial mid-18th-century building was used by Napoleon when he visited Antwerp in 1811 and later by the Belgian royal family.
+The most accessible sections are used by interior-design shop Flamant, a restaurant and chocolate shop Chocolate Line, whose walls maintain some remarkable original murals but otherwise lays on the tack.
+To visit the rest of the building you must join a tour.